bitshares/dev.bitshares.works/core/tutorials/FAQ.md

 - [How can I close the CLI client in a clean way?](/core/tutorials/FAQ.md#q-how-can-i-close-the-cli-client-in-a-clean-way)
 - [How can I import my GUI-wallet account into CLI-wallet?](/core/tutorials/FAQ.md#q-how-can-i-import-my-gui-wallet-account-into-cli-wallet)
 - [Why does the CLI client crash immediately when I try to run it for the first time?](/core/tutorials/FAQ.md#q-why-does-the-cli-client-crash-immediately-when-i-try-to-run-it-for-the-first-time)
-- How to prepare a CLI wallet for trading
 - [How to setup Network and Wallet Configuration](/core/wallet/wallet_network.md#network-and-wallet-configuration)
    - [General](/core/wallet/wallet_network.md#general-network-and-wallet-configuration)
    - [Secure](/core/wallet/wallet_network.md#secure-network-and-wallet-configuration)